Worries continue for Milk River water levels | The Western Producer

 A canal drop structure northwest of Cutbank, Montana, collapsed May 17 and its failure eliminates the method to divert water from the St. Mary River into the Milk.

-Tim Romanow, executive director of the Milk River Watershed Council, said there was no new information about the status of any repairs but an update scheduled June 10 with the International Joint Commission personnel, was expected to provide more data.
+Tim Romanow, executive director of the Milk River Watershed Council, said there was no new information about the status of any repairs but an update scheduled June 10 with International Joint Commission personnel was expected to provide more data.
 The commission is the body that governs international water issues.

 Romanow said Alberta Environment and Parks as well as the Montana government have “a steadfast commitment to ensure we are adaptive and resolve the immediate problems with the St. Mary diversion and long-standing water security concerns that are facing our community.”